cameronenfuego/cameronenfuego.github.io/_posts/2017-11-12-The-Alluring-Lie-of-Never-Enough.md

 ![](https://cdn-images-1.medium.com/max/1200/1*6fjqxslyrzFdJSzxyxjfRQ.jpeg)

 It’s called scarcity, but I didn’t know that as a child.
 I only knew that I was supposed to act a certain way, that I was supposed to achieve a certain amount — I was never sure what that magical amount was.
 There was a definition that my parents had articulated in part of perfection, of enough, that I was constantly chasing.
 Except, I never stopped, never questioned, and here I am.
-All I have is “not enough”; there is never _enough; I am not enough_.
+All I have is “not enough”; there is never _enough; I am not enough_.<!--more-->

 > I am not enough